netw0rm/atlaskit/packages/ak-component-base/docs/USAGE.md

 You'll notice that App keeps track of the `count1` state itself (in its `count` prop) but instead of passing it into the `count1` prop of Counter, it is passed in via `override`.
 Had it passed it in via `count1` the Counter would have continued to increment it every millisecond.

+### React
+This is a standard web component, if you want to use it in your React app, use the Skate.js [React integration](https://github.com/webcomponents/react-integration).